Homeward Bound: The Incredible Journey

 Homeward Bound: The Incredible Journey is a 1993 American adventure comedy film and a remake of the 1963 film The Incredible Journey, which was based on the 1961 novel of the same name by Sheila Burnford.
-Directed by Duwayne Dunham in his feature film directorial debut and featuring the voice talent of Michael J. Fox, Sally Field and Don Ameche, it was released on February 3, 1993.
+Directed by Duwayne Dunham in his feature film directorial debut and including the voice talents of Michael J. Fox, Sally Field and Don Ameche, it was released on February 3, 1993.
 It grossed $57 million worldwide and was followed in 1996 by the sequel Homeward Bound II: Lost in San Francisco.
-This film is dedicated to producer Franklin R. Levy, who died during production of the film, and Ben Ami Agmon, and it also marked the final film released during Don Ameche's lifetime.
+This film is dedicated to producer Franklin R. Levy, who died during production, and Ben Ami Agmon, and it also marked the final film released in Don Ameche's lifetime.

 Plot

-Chance, an immature American Bulldog and the narrator of the film, explains that he is the pet of Jamie Burnford, but expresses no interest in his owner or being part of a family.
+Chance, an immature American Bulldog and the narrator of the film, explains that he is the pet of Jamie Burnford, but expresses no desire in his owner or being part of a family.
 He shares his home with Shadow, a wise old Golden Retriever owned by Jamie's brother Peter, and Sassy, a pampered Himalayan cat owned by Peter and Jamie's sister Hope.
 That morning, the children's mother, Laura Burnford, marries Bob Seaver, and Chance causes trouble by devouring the wedding cake in front of all the guests.

 Shortly after the wedding, the family has to temporarily move to San Francisco because Bob must relocate there for his job.
 They leave the pets at a ranch belonging to Kate, Laura's college friend.
 Shadow and Sassy miss their owners immediately, but Chance sees it as an opportunity to relax and be free.
 Later in the week, Kate goes on a cattle drive, leaving the animals to be looked after by her neighbor Frank.
 However, half of her message to him is lost, leading him to believe that she has taken them along, leaving the animals alone.
 Unsure about the disappearance of their host, the animals fear they have been abandoned.
 Shadow, refusing to think that his boy would abandon him, decides to make his way home.
 Not wanting to be left alone on the ranch, Chance and Sassy decide to accompany Shadow on his journey.

 They head into the rocky, mountainous wilderness of the Sierra Nevada with Shadow leading.
 After a night spent in fear of the woodland noises, the group stops to catch breakfast at a river.
 However, two black bear cubs interrupt Chance and a large brown bear causes the group to retreat.
-At another river, Sassy refuses to swim across to follow the dogs and instead tries to cross via a wooden path farther downstream; halfway across, the wood breaks and she falls into the river.
+At another river, Sassy refuses to swim across to follow the dogs and instead tries to cross via a wooden path further downstream.
+Halfway across, the wood breaks and she falls into the river.
 Shadow tries to save her, but she goes over a waterfall to her apparent death.
 Guilt-ridden, Shadow and Chance go on without her.
 Unknown to them, Sassy survives and is later found on the riverbank by an old man named Quentin, who nurses her back to health.